 Sexual desire or drive can be impacted by physical health, physiological changes, changes in hormone levels, people’s mental state, and the emotional health of our relationships.
 Your partner could be experiencing a physiological change, but their increased or decreased sex drive could be a result of infidelity.

-Some examples of changes in sexual desire include:1,2
+Some examples of changes in sexual desire include:1, 2

 - A partner who once had a high sex drive but is no longer interested in sex with you could be getting their needs met outside of your relationship

-- A partner who has not ordinarily had a high sex drive or interest in sex is suddenly expressing the desire to experiment or try new things can in the bedroom could be being inspired by an affair
+- A partner who has not ordinarily had a high sex drive or interest in sex is suddenly expressing the desire to experiment or try new things in the bedroom could be being inspired by an affair

 - A partner expressing increased interest in having sex with you could be trying to prevent you from suspecting that they are being unfaithful